Vojvodev/SecureFileSystem/README.md

 To ensure that file fragments are not changed (file integrity), we could calculate hash of each fragment - digital signature.
 To make decryption easier, istead of a random key, we could use user's public key for encryption and his private key for decryption.
-To save the symmetric key, we can use digital envelope mechanism (encrypting the symmetric key with asymmetric one).
+To save the symmetric key, we use digital envelope mechanism (encrypting the symmetric key with asymmetric one).